livz/livz.github.io/_posts/2017-02-27-Dawkins-weasel.md

 ## Conclusions

 * It's interesting to __*vary the number of offsping per generation*__ and the __*mutation probability*__ and see how generations evolve:
 * For a _higher number of offspring N_ the generations evolve much more quickly towards the target.
-    * For a _higher mutation probability P_ evolution becomes random.
+* For a _higher mutation probability P_ evolution becomes random!